Tenza/configurations/ArchLinux Installation/README.md

 ---

 The NT bootloader is located on a 100MB "System Reserved" partition.
 This cannot be erased even with a diferent bootloader because other bootloaders cannot directly start the OS.
 They have to chainload with the NT bootloader in order to start Windows.

+---

+Using `pacstrap` or `pacman -S grub` is the same thing.
+But the former will get the correct package if the name changes.

+##### Install GRUB2 on BIOS-MBR system

+> pacstrap -i /mnt grub-bios

 ##### Generate filesystem table